Mich21050/Brake_Lights/README.md

 # Introduction:
 This is the firmware for my open source pwm controlled brake module.
 It's designed with esk8 in mind but can be widely adapted.
-Is has an 5V 3A onboard buck converter and an Arduino Nano to controll it all.
+Is has an 5V 3A onboard buck converter and an Atmega328p to controll it all.
 The schematic can be found here:  https://easyeda.com/mich21050/light_controll_basic It's pretty simple to set up so here we go: